6 Upcoming Mahindra SUVs By 2030 Decoded: Mahindra Thar 5 Door, Mahindra Scorpio Pickup, Mahindra XUV 1XO, Mahindra XUV 5XO, Mahindra XUV700 Coupe, And New-gen Mahindra Bolero | CarDekho.com

 Lastly, Mahindra might also be stretching the SUV terminology for the production-spec Mahindra Scorpio N-based pickup truck, a project previewed in concept form in August 2023.
 It would be a rival to the likes of the Isuzu V-Cross and Toyota Hilux.
 It could retain the same design elements as the rugged off-road-specific tyres, chunky bumpers, and the payload area as seen on the concept for the production-ready model.
 It will likely be offered with just the 2.2-litre diesel powertrain of the Scorpio N SUV along with the 4x4 hardware.
 However, we don’t expect it to be launched anytime sooner than 2026.

-Which of these six models would you be most excited about, and what other segments do you think Mahindra should target?
+Which of these six models are you most excited about?
+And what other segments do you think Mahindra should target?
 Let us know in the comments.